jeandiegof/sentiment-analysis/README.md

 # sentiment-analysis

 Sentiment analysis is a technique that uses text processing for opinion mining, aiming to classify the opinion inside a text as neutral, positive or negative.
 This project implements the opinion mining in sentences using two different data structures to store the words and their values: an **AVL tree** and a **BST tree**.
-The method used may be choosen through preprocessors directives in tree.h.
+The method used may be choosen through preprocessors directives in tree.h before building.
 Usage:

 ```
 ./sentiment-analysis lexicon.txt senteces.txt output.txt